jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16.md

 If capital becomes less scarce, the excess yield will diminish.
 Yet it will stay as productive at least in the physical sense*.

-> *Superhysics Note: Here, Keynes applies sophistry.
+{{< n n="Here, Keynes applies sophistry.
 If everyone has access to a capital equipment, then the old capital equipment will not be used as much, rendering it less productive per equipment-unit.
-For example, 4G in mobile phones has made wifi routers unnecessary and therefore less productive to the eyes of society.
+For example, 4G in mobile phones has made wifi routers unnecessary and therefore less productive to the eyes of society." >}}